 If you happen to accidentally import translations for the wrong language (i.e., the directive in the file points to a different target language than the one you just imported the file to), it is imperative that you go to the Translation Memory that the project is writing to, find the strings that were imported inaccurately, and delete the terms before proceeding to reimport.

-- Go to the project writing to the Translation Memory you want the translations from this import to be added to.
+- Go to the project that is writing to the Translation Memory that you want to import the translations to.

 - Click the Files tab

 - Once the source content is upload, enter the file by clicking the tile.
 The target languages of the project will be listed under the source language.